We've all felt a little bit of a pinch to the pocket during such crazy economic times, and we're here to help.

 Domestic Student Government Assistance

 For our mature aged students, if you are 25 years or older studying full time, you could be eligible for AUStudy assistance.
-Same rules apply, you'll have to satisfy both Australian residence rules and an income test once you've enrolled to our approved courses.
+The same rules apply, you'll have to satisfy both Australian residence rules and an income test once you've enrolled into our approved courses.
 To learn more about claiming AUStudy Assistance, click here.